-As a hybrid approach is suggested in this document that includes various approaches already mentioned earlier in the previous section, the management of the 20-bits in the IPv6 Flow Label becomes very critical.
-The 20-bits of the Flow Label should be defined in an appropriate manner so that the various approaches can be included to produce a more efficient hybrid solution.
-Hence, for this purpose, the first 3 bits of the IPv6 Flow Label are used to define the approach used and the next 17 bits are used to define the format used in a particular approach.
+The hybrid approach suggested in this document includes various approaches already mentioned in the previous section.
+The 20-bits of the Flow Label should be defined in an appropriate manner so that various approaches can be included to produce a more efficient hybrid solution.
+Hence, for this purpose, the first three bits of the IPv6 Flow Label are used to define the approach used and the next 17 bits are used to define the format used in a particular approach.

-Following is the bit pattern for the first 3 bits of Flow Label that define the type of the approach used:
+Following is the bit pattern for the first 3 bits of Flow Label that defines the type of the approach used:

+O 0 0 Default.

-- 0 0 0 Default - 0 0 1 A random number is used to define the Flow Label. - 0 1 0 The value given in the Hop-by-Hop extension header is used instead the Flow Label. - 0 1 1 Multi Field Classifier is used. - 1 0 0 A format that includes the port number and the protocol in the Flow Label is used. - 1 0 1 A new definition explained later in this section is used.
+O 0 1 A random number is used to define the Flow Label.

+The value given in the Hop-by-Hop extension header is used instead of the Flow Label.

+Multi Field Classifier is used.

+A format that includes the port number and the protocol in the Flow Label is used.

+A new definition explained later in this section is used.

+Rahul Banerjee [Page 14]

-- 1 1 0 Reserved for future use. - 1 1 1 Reserved for future use.
+Reserved for future use.

+1 1 1 Reserved for future use.

-This definition of Flow Label includes IntServ and DiffServ and includes above-mentioned options for defining Flow Label.
-A further explanation of these options is provided in the remaining of the document.
+This definition of Flow Label includes IntServ and DiffServ and includes above mentioned approaches for defining the Flow Label.
+A further explanation of these options is provided in the remaining part of the document.
 The default value specifies that the datagram does not need any special Quality of Service.